Leyton: Facilities

 There are two main shopping areas in the district, located at opposite ends of the High Road.
 There is a large retail park at Leyton Mills, next to the station.
 This has a large, 24-hour Asda store, a B&Q store and a selection of furniture and electrical stores.
 At the north end of the town, Baker's Arms has a more traditional selection of shops lining Lea Bridge Road and the High Road, including a branch of Tesco.

-There are numerous pubs and bars situated on or near the High Road.
-These include the King William IV pub, home of Brodie's Brewery, a maker of craft beers and ales, the popular Antic-owned Leyton Technical pub, the Northcote Arms, the recently opened Leyton Star situated at the other side of Leyton station and the also recently opened Pepper's Ghost pub near to Leyton leisure centre.
-There are also several other drinking establishments on Lea Bridge Road.
 The newly built local police station is at Boreham Close near Leyton Midland Road station.
 It moved from Francis Road in December 2012.

 Restaurants reflect the diversity of Leyton's population, with cuisines on offer including Turkish, Portuguese, Polish, Indian, Mauritian, Somali and Cypriot.
 There are also several fast-food takeaway shops, cafes and bakeries.